Fahrenheit to Celsius Converter for Canadians

 See the Celsius Result

-The equivalent in Celsius appears instantly: 350°F = 176.667°C — a standard moderate oven temperature
+The equivalent in Celsius appears instantly: 350°F = 176.667°C — ready for your Canadian oven setting

 -